Battle of Cape Esperance: Action

-At 23:00, the San Francisco aircraft spotted Jojima's force off Guadalcanal and reported it to Scott.
+At 23:00, the San Francisco aircraft spotted Jōjima's force off Guadalcanal and reported it to Scott.
 Scott, believing more Japanese ships were likely still on the way, continued his course towards the west side of Savo Island.
 At 23:33, Scott ordered his column to turn towards the southwest to a heading of 230°.
 All of Scott's ships understood the order as a column movement except Scott's own ship, San Francisco.
 As the three lead U.S. destroyers executed the column movement, San Francisco turned simultaneously.
 Boise—following immediately behind—followed San Francisco, thereby throwing the three van destroyers out of formation.

 At 23:32, Helena's radar showed the Japanese warships to be about 27700 yd away.
 At 23:35, Boise's and Duncan's radars also detected Gotō's ships.
 Between 23:42 and 23:44, Helena and Boise reported their contacts to Scott on San Francisco who mistakenly believed the two cruisers were actually tracking the three U.S. destroyers that were thrown out of formation during the column turn.
 Scott radioed Farenholt to ask if the destroyer was attempting to resume its station at the front of the column.
 Farenholt replied, "Affirmative, coming up on your starboard side," further confirming Scott's belief that the radar contacts were his own destroyers.

 At 23:45, Farenholt and Laffey—still unaware of Gotō's approaching warships—increased speed to resume their stations at the front of the U.S. column.
 Duncan's crew, however, thinking that Farenholt and Laffey were commencing an attack on the Japanese warships, increased speed to launch a solitary torpedo attack on Gotō's force without telling Scott what they were doing.
 San Francisco's radar registered the Japanese ships, but Scott was not informed of the sighting.
 By 23:45, Gotō's ships were only 5000 yd away from Scott's formation and visible to Helena's and Salt Lake City's lookouts.
 The U.S. formation at this point was in position to cross the T of the Japanese formation, giving Scott's ships a significant tactical advantage.
 At 23:46, still assuming that Scott was aware of the rapidly approaching Japanese warships, Helena radioed for permission to open fire, using the general procedure request, "Interrogatory Roger" (meaning, basically, "Are we clear to act?").
 Scott answered with, "Roger", meaning only that the message was received, not that he was confirming the request to act.
 Upon receipt of Scott's "Roger", Helena—thinking they now had permission—opened fire, quickly followed by Boise, Salt Lake City, and to Scott's further surprise, San Francisco.